12.4 - Example: Places Rated Data - Principal Component Method

 Economics 0.298 0.595 -0.533

 Interpreting factor loadings is similar to interpreting the coefficients for principal component analysis.
-We want to determine some inclusion criterion, which in many instances, may be somewhat arbitrary.
+We want to determine some inclusion criteria, which in many instances, may be somewhat arbitrary.
 In the above table, the values that we consider large are in boldface, using about .5 as the cutoff.
 The following statements are based on this criterion:

 1. Factor 1 is correlated most strongly with Arts (0.861) and also correlated with Health, Housing, Recreation, and to a lesser extent Crime and Education.
 You can say that the first factor is primarily a measure of these variables.